mativizo/mativizo-twitch-bot/README.md

-# twitch-bot
+# mativizo-twitch-bot

-Twitch Bot
+Mativizo Twitch Bot 🤖 - WIP!

 This is Twitch Bot prepared especially for my streams [Mativizo on Twitch](https://twitch.tv/mativizo), but you can use it if you feel like it's worth it.
-I'm streaming in polish, but if you want to say hello, you're more than welcome! :)
+I'm streaming in polish, but if you want to say hello, you're more than welcome! 😅

 ## .env file